asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 Turtle graphics is an easy way to learn programming by drawing with code.
 You program a virtual pen, called the *turtle*, to move around the screen and draw lines.
 You make pictures with a computer while learning how to program.
 You can think of the turtle as an [Etch A Sketch](https://en.wikipedia.org/wiki/Etch_A_Sketch) controlled by your Python program.

 This guide explains how to use Python's `turtle` module.
 It does not teach the Python language itself.
 It's good to already know some basic Python ideas, like variables, operators, loops, functions, importing modules, and random numbers.
-The free book [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) is an introduction for complete beginners new to programming.
+The free book *Automate the Boring Stuff with Python* at [https://automatetheboringstuff.com/](https://automatetheboringstuff.com/) is an introduction for complete beginners new to programming.
+If you are more interested in programming video games, you can read *Invent Your Own Computer Games with Python* at https://inventwithpython.com.

 Before starting, you need to download and install the *Python interpreter* (the software that runs Python code) from [python.org](https://python.org).
-You also need to install a code editor, like IDLE, [Mu](https://codewith.mu/), or [Visual Studio Code](https://code.visualstudio.com/download).
+You also need to install a *code editor* such as:

+* IDLE, which comes with the Python interpreter.
+* Mu, which is free at [https://codewith.mu/]](https://codewith.mu/).
+* Visual Studio Code, which is free at https://code.visualstudio.com/download.

-Programs written in Python are called Python programs.
+Programs written in the Python language are called *Python programs*.
 Not all Python programs use turtle graphics.
-But in this guide, we will call programs that use the `turtle` module "Turtle programs."
+But in this guide, we will call programs that use Python's `turtle` module, "Turtle programs."

 Even if you don't know how to program in Python, you can still copy the code in this tutorial into your code editor and run them.

 ## Drawing a Square

 Let's make a program that draws a square.
 Create a new file in your code editor.
 Save it as *first_square.py*.
 Enter the following Python code: